Gold Coast Health embraces research to drive the best possible care for our community.

 Access the library guide for systematic reviews here.

 Every month, Gold Coast Health Library Services collates publications involving GCHHS authors.
-Access the 2024 list of publications.
+Access the most recent publication list

 Ethics and Governance